From An Upper Cervical Chiropractic Perspective

 Finally, keep in mind any pain and problems related to the digestive tract and sexual organs can and will have an emotional component as well and complete healing may not be possible without a process that takes into account feelings of fear, safety, sexuality, and violations around these issues.

-If you’re in the Detroit-Metro area and you want a second opinion on your pudendal nerve pain, then please contact me via this website to set up a 15 minute conversation about your concerns.
+If you’re in the Detroit-Metro area and you want a second opinion on the structural issues that may lead to pudendal nerve pain, then please contact me via this website to set up a 15 minute conversation about your concerns.

 DrZWard